agardnerIT/thekindkeptn/full-tour-3-qa-evaluation.md

 ## Outcome

-The artifact receives a warning score which we told keptn was still good enough to allow an automatic release.
+The artifact receives a warning score which we told Keptn was still good enough to allow an automatic release.
 Keptn stores a full history of every previous evaluation and will automatically compare new builds against old.

 ![](assets/qa-evaluation-1.jpg)
 ![](assets/qa-evaluation-2.jpg)